cynthia/yael/doc/tutorial/tuto_imgindexing.rst

 Image indexing example
 ----------------------

-Here we work out an image indexing engine and apply it to a tiny image dataset.
+Here we work out two simple image indexing engine and apply it to a tiny image dataset.
+The first is done in python and implements a description based on Fisher vectors, while the second is in Matlab and shows how to use an inverted file with binary signatures.

 We are going to work on the 100 first query images of the `Holidays <http://lear.inrialpes.fr/~jegou/data.php#holidays>`_ dataset,